colindean/talks/document_workflow/document_workflow.md

 I work for Target.
 I'm based out of our tiny Pittsburgh office on Robotics Row in the Strip District.

-Like most other tech workers, I'm working from home during the pandemic, so I'm recording this from my home office in beautiful, abnormally hot Wilkinsburg, Pennsylvania.
+Like most other tech workers, I'm working from home during the pandemic, so I'm recording this from my home office in beautiful Wilkinsburg, Pennsylvania.

 :::